WapplerSystems/t3-flipbook/Readme.md

 In the Page Tree, create a new page, include TypoScript of this extension.

+In case your site doesn't include jQuery already, set one of the following TS constants to 1:

+* `plugin.tx_flipbook.settings.includeJqueryHeader`
+* `plugin.tx_flipbook.settings.includeJqueryFooter`

 Then add a content element of type **Flipbook [flipbook_show]**.

 ##### 3. Upload and Select Your PDF: